tfausak/tfausak.github.io/_posts/2017-08-09-deriving-type-classes-in-haskell-is-slow.md

 ## Benchmark

-Now that we've got a bunch of data types, a way to dynamically change the list of type classes to derive, and a bunch of versions of GHC, we can put it all together into a single benchmark.
+Now that we've got a bunch of data types, a way to dynamically change the list of type classes to derive, and a slew of GHC versions, we can put it all together into a single benchmark.
 I'm going to use Gabriel Gonzalez's [Bench][] tool to handle timing the commands and recording the results.

 For starters, we can compile our module with no type classes on the latest GHC to get a baseline.
-The `-fforce-recomp` flag forces GHC to recompile the module even though it hasn't changed between runs.
+The `-fforce-recomp` flag forces GHC to recompile the module even though it hasn't changed between runs:

 ``` shell
 $ bench 'ghc-8.2.1 -D CLASSES="" -fforce-recomp Deriving.hs'
 ```

-After that we can derive all the type classes in `base` (except `Bounded` and `Enum`).
+After that we can derive all the type classes in `base` (except `Bounded` and `Enum`):

 ``` shell
 $ bench 'ghc-8.2.1 -D CLASSES="Data, Eq, Ord, Read, Show, Typeable" -fforce-recomp Deriving.hs'
 ```

-And finally we can run the same commands with different versions of GHC to see how they compare.
+And finally we can run the same commands with different versions of GHC to see how they compare:

 ``` shell
 $ bench \